This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-- Focuses on positive reinforcement to encourage good behavior.
+- Focuses on humane, science-backed positive reinforcement techniques.

-- Requires patience and consistency, which may not suit everyone.
+- Requires patience and consistency, which might be time-consuming for some.

 6. Understanding Dog Behavior Around Humans